NordicPlayground/ncs-cloud-client-workshop/Readme.md

 	break;
 ```

-Remove the while loop that you added ad the end of main.c in an earlier step, to avoid spamming the log with environment readings
+Remove the while loop that you added ad the end of main.c in an earlier step, to avoid spamming the log with environment readings.

 Build and flash the code.
 Once the Thingy91 connects to the cloud again send the {"temp":"read"} command from the cloud, and verify that you get a temperature update in return: